 - Variations in installation and sales prices – just like Harvey Norman may have a different price on an air conditioner to The Good Guys, different retailers and installers offer different prices.

-At DC Power Co, we’ve identified a high-quality, modular battery package that is compatible with any solar system.
+At DC Power Co, we’ve identified a high-quality, 7.2kWh battery solution that is suitable for most existing solar systems.
 It can also be AC-coupled, which means it sits alongside your solar system and doesn’t affect your existing warranties.

 These two factors combined mean you don’t need a bespoke system designed by an installer.
-You can purchase your DC Power Co Solar Battery Package online and we’ll organise free delivery.
+You can purchase your battery online through DC Power Co and we’ll organise free delivery.